AWikia/ExtensionIvilution/README.md

 # More Help
 Join to [our Discord Server](https://discord.gg/a6FbV6zWFs) for more help about Ivilution and Evelution

+# Known Issue
+- Currently, no Powered by Ivilution icon is being added to the footer even though it is intended.

 # Known Limitation
 - Some elements that rely on images (Particularly the Checkboxes on the default OOUI-theme will appear broken and only a mere check will appear.
 Checked checkboxes will have a blue background